andreaorame/andreaorame.github.io/README.md

 "[*Bank Lending and the European Debt Crisis: Evidence from a New Survey*](https://www.ijcb.org/journal/ijcb23q1a5.htm)."
 International Journal of Central Banking 19.1 (2023): 243-300.

 ## Working papers
-"*Macroprudential Regulation, Quantitative Easing,and Bank Lending*" with Rodney Ramcharan and Roberto Robatto\\
+"*Macroprudential Regulation, Quantitative Easing, and Bank Lending*" with Rodney Ramcharan and Roberto Robatto\\
 "*Conversations with Loan Officers: Covid and the Credit Market in the Early Stages of the Crisis*"

 ## Policy papers